-Our devices are being designed initially to detect the earliest stages of diabetic retinopathy to prevent blindness.
-Diabetic Retinopathy ("DR") happens when too much blood sugar (glucose) associated with diabetes damages the blood vessels in the retina.
+In addition to age-related macular degeneration, we are addressing early detection of Diabetic Retinopathy ("DR") which happens when too much blood sugar (glucose) associated with diabetes damages the blood vessels in the retina.
 As a result, the retina does not get enough oxygen and nutrients, and blood vessels can leak blood into the retina.
 According to the Mayo Clinic, DR is the leading cause of new cases of blindness in people 20 to 74 years of age in the United States.
 According to the Centers for Disease Control and Prevention ("CDC") 2022 National Diabetes Statistics Report, more than 130 million adults are living with diabetes or prediabetes in the United States.
 The American Diabetes Association reports that diabetic retinopathy is the most common diabetic eye disease and a leading cause of blindness in American adults.
-The number of individuals with diabetic retinopathy is predicted to increase by nearly 50% (it's actually 47.7%) to over 11 million people by 2030.
+The number of individuals with diabetic retinopathy is predicted to increase by nearly 50% to over 11 million people by 2030.
 According to the CDC, 34.2 million patients in the U.S. have diabetic maculopathy with 26.9 million diagnosed and 7.3 million undiagnosed.
-In addition, 88 million adult Americans are prediabetics of which 84%, or 74 million, are undiagnosed.
-Diabetic maculopathy effects 500 million patients globally.
+In addition, 88 million adult Americans are pre-diabetics of which 84%, or 74 million, are undiagnosed.
+Diabetic maculopathy affects 500 million patients globally.